cuongvu3009/Mern-booking/README.md

 ```
 2. Go to server folder and run "npm install" to install the dependencies
 3. Go to client folder and run "npm install" to install the dependencies
-5. Create an account with {"username": String, "email": String, "password": String, "phone": String, "city": String, "country": String} in this routes (POST: localhost:5000/api/v1/auth/register), you can also add {"isAdmin": Boolean} when creating user, to make it admin.
-With isAdmin is true, you can able to create/update/delete hotels, create/update/delete rooms, get all users, verify user role.

 ## Start the project

 1. In server directory, run "npm run dev" to start the server
 2. In client directory, run "npm start" to start the client side
 3. Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

+##  Create admin user
+Create an account with {"username": String, "email": String, "password": String, "phone": String, "city": String, "country": String} in this routes (POST: localhost:5000/api/v1/auth/register), you can also add {"isAdmin": Boolean} when creating user, to make it admin.
+With isAdmin is true, you can able to create/update/delete hotels, create/update/delete rooms, get all users, verify user role.

 [API routes] can be accessed on [http://localhost:5000/api/v1/].
 This endpoint can be edited in `server/server.js`.